Algebraic group: Connectedness

-More generally every finite group is an algebraic group (it can be realised as a finite, hence Zariski-closed, subgroup of some $\mathrm{GL}_n$ by Cayley's theorem).
+More generally, every finite group is an algebraic group (it can be realised as a finite, hence Zariski-closed, subgroup of some $\mathrm{GL}_n$ by Cayley's theorem).
 In addition it is both affine and projective.
-Thus, in particular for classification purposes, it is natural to restrict statements to connected algebraic group.
+Thus, in particular for classification purposes, it is natural to restrict statements to connected algebraic groups.

 Algebraic groups over local fields and Lie groups

-If the field $k$ is a local field (for instance the real or complex numbers, or a p-adic field) and $\mathrm G$ is a $k$-group then the group $\mathrm G(k)$ is endowed with the analytic topology coming from any embedding into a projective space $\mathbb P^n(k)$ as a quasi-projective variety.
+If the field $k$ is a local field (for instance the real or complex numbers, or a p-adic field) and $\mathrm G$ is a $k$-group, then the group $\mathrm G(k)$ is endowed with the analytic topology coming from any embedding into a projective space $\mathbb P^n(k)$ as a quasi-projective variety.
 This is a group topology, and it makes $\mathrm G(k)$ into a topological group.
 Such groups are important examples in the general theory of topological groups.